lucacastoro/gridfan/README.md

 The temperature is checked periodaically every second and the speed adjustment is performed on all 6 fans.

 ## Usage
-The process cannot be configured, it takes no arguments and produces no output, every time it performs a fan speed adjustment it logs it via syslog (identifier = `gridfan`).
+The process cannot be configured, it takes no arguments and produces no output but the logs.
+Log messages are emitted via syslog (identifier = `gridfan`), by default the process produces very little logs, but sending it the SIGUSR1 signal will put it in a "verbose" mode so that every time it performs a fan speed adjustment it gets logged.
+Receiving again the SIGUSR1 signal will deactivate the verbose mode.
-It can be started either manually or via `systemctl`.
+It can be started either manually or as a systemd service (`systemctl enable gridfan; systemctl start gridfan`).

 ## Device access
 When using the process through `systemctl` there will be no need for other configurations as the process will run as `root` but if you're willing to run the process as an unproviledged user you'll need to grant that user permissions to read and write the fan bus serial virtual file, please follow the [INSTRUCTIONS](https://github.com/CapitalF/gridfan/blob/master/README.txt) to configure your system properly.